PG&E : Shuts Power to California Resort Area to Prevent Wildfires | MarketScreener

 About 1,600 businesses and homes in parts of Napa, Yolo and Solano counties, located about 75 miles northeast of San Francisco lost power from 6 a.m.
 Saturday morning until late that night.

-Also Saturday night, PG&E shut off power to an additional 16,000 customers in Butte and Yuba counties, including the town of Paradise, which was destroyed by the Camp Fire last year.
-That blackout was still ongoing Sunday.
+Also Saturday night, PG&E shut off power to more than 20,000 customers in Butte and Yuba counties, including the town of Paradise, which was destroyed by the Camp Fire last year.
+By Sunday afternoon, power had been restored for 6,000, the company said.

 Paradise resident Robert Broome, who weathered the Camp Fire inside his home after unsuccessfully trying to evacuate, said Saturday night's outage was inconvenient but better than another deadly blaze.
 "It's what they should have done last time and they didn't," the online radio host said Sunday from his house, where the power went out at about 9 p.m. the previous evening.